 The principal investigators from CMU took two separate trips to Fernald and Oak Ridge's target facilities where the abatement robot was thought to be of future use.
-For brevity sake, only the abbreviated summaries from these two trips are included below.
+For brevity sake, only abbreviated summaries from these two trips are included below.
 The information gathered during these visits was priceless, since it provided the needed background and guidance to focus the phased development specifications for the robot system.

-3.1.1 Site Visit - Fernald Environmental Restoration and Management Corporation
+• Fernald Environmental Restoration and Management Corporation